ken-rubin/TGv1000/README.md

 ## Prerequisites

-Of course, the project depends on Node and NPM both being installed in a global capacity and the standard, expected rights and privledges for the users running the client and server.
+The project depends on Git, Node and NPM all being installed in a global capacity and the standard, expected rights and privledges for the users running the client and server.
 (Don't forget to plug-in your computer too.... :-)

 For full node-goodness, the project also depends on the "node-dev" npm package to handle automatic server restarts and the "node-inspector" npm package for server debugging.
 Please install these resources globally for full integration.